ajrosen/Bitwarden-Accelerator/Touch ID.md

 <img width="372" alt="configure-sudo" src="https://github.com/user-attachments/assets/b74880ce-337c-46cd-954f-625c55366034" />

+If Bitwarden Accelerator fails to configure sudo, you can make the changes manually.

 ### pam_tid.so

 *pam_tid.so* is the [Pluggable Authentication Module](https://en.wikipedia.org/wiki/Pluggable_Authentication_Module) that allows you to authenticate with Touch ID instead of your system password.

-It is enabled in **/etc/pam.d/sudo_local**.
+It is enabled by adding this line to **/etc/pam.d/sudo_local**:

     auth       sufficient     pam_tid.so